Mansell leads as Langasque fades at Dunhill Links

 England's Mansell followed his six-under first round at Kingsbarns with four under at the Old Course to lead Sweden's Alexander Noren by two shots.

-Antoine Rozner, of France, and Dane Niklas Noergaard Moeller are in a tie for third on seven under with home favourite Robert MacIntyre one stroke further behind in fifth.
+Antoine Rozner, of France, and Dane Niklas Norgaard Moller are in a tie for third on seven under with home favourite Robert MacIntyre one stroke further behind in fifth.

 MacIntyre, with six birdies and three bogeys, posted 70 at Kingsbarns as Thursday's clement weather made way for more wintry conditions in Fife.